 I definitely love fried crispy chicken but I don’t love the process and the clean up.
 Maybe you are lucky enough to have space in your kitchen for an air fryer which would work great with this gluten-free crispy coconut chicken.
 But I prefer this easy baking process.

-I love this recipe because it can be kid friendly or adult appealing.
-For kids, cut the chicken into strips (or use chicken tenders) for chicken fingers and mix up the sauce on the sweet, mild side.
+I love this crispy coconut chicken because it can be kid-friendly or adult appealing.
+For kids, cut the chicken into strips for chicken fingers (or use chicken tenders) and mix up the sauce on the sweet, mild side.
 Make it more adult appealing by leaving the chicken in larger pieces and by making the sauce a bit more spicy and savory.

 Gluten-Free Panko Bread Crumbs – I haven’t found any ready-made gluten-free panko bread crumbs that I like, so I use gluten-free crispy rice cereal as a substitute.
 They have just the right texture when ground up and stay crispy when baked.
 Nature’s Path Crispy Rice Cereal or Gluten-Free Rice Chex are good choices because they are not too sweet.
 Use the blender or food processor or put them in a plastic bag and crunch them up using a rolling pin.

 Coconut aminos is included in the sauce.
 I like it as a milder, less salty substitute for soy sauce.
 It has become more available at markets recently but if you can’t find it, soy sauce will work too.